 Another way to give yourself a leg up on passing the permit test is to consider one (or more) of the following:

 A permit practice test has everything the “real” test does, except the pressure.
 That’s because practice tests feature questions taken from actual DMV exams.
 It’s like seeing all the answers before the test even begins!
-Don’t head to the DMV without a dress rehearsal, you want to pass the first time.
+Don’t head to the DMV without a dress rehearsal.
+You want to pass the first time.

 What If Your Test Didn’t Go Like You Planned?